xuchengpeng/elpa-mirror/gnu/consult-readme.txt

 1.6 Grep and Find
 ─────────────────

+  • `consult-grep-match': Jump to a Grep match in related Grep buffers.
+Supports live preview narrowing and recursive editing.
   • `consult-grep', `consult-ripgrep', `consult-git-grep': Search for regular expression in files.
 Consult invokes Grep asynchronously, while you enter the search term.
 After at least